Mark Henry Says Black Wrestlers Are Divided ’50-50′ On Hulk Hogan’s WWE Return

 It is a rather big locker room in WWE, but not being accepted by more than half could cause problems in the future.

 Back in February of this year, Mark Henry went as far as to say that Hulk Hogan could return to WWE if he did one specific thing.
-As reported by Inquisitr, Henry said that Hogan owed an apology to “all the existing African-American talent” on the roster.
+As reported by the Inquisitr, Henry said that Hogan owed an apology to “all the existing African-American talent” on the roster.

 Backstage at Extreme Rules on Sunday, Hogan tried to make amends for the errors he committed and the horrible things he had said.
 He attempted to let all the superstars know that he was wrong and that they needed to be careful in the words they used and who was around them at all times.